hppr-dev/docs-bash-task-master/docs/drivers.md

 # Drivers

 Drivers are resposible for parsing/validating arguments and executing tasks.
-The driver defines the format and filename of a tasks file.
+The driver defines the format and filename of a task file.
 By default, the only driver included in Bash Task Master is the bash driver.
 Modules use the bash_driver.

 See [below](#custom-drivers) on how to implement a driver to support different file formats.

+Drivers are managed by the built-in [driver](/built_in_tasks#driver) module.
+Note that disabling a driver is non destructive, files will remain in place but the association to the file name will be removed.

 ## Bash Driver

-The bash driver is used whenever a tasks file is named tasks.sh or .tasks.sh.
+The bash driver is used whenever a task file is named tasks.sh or .tasks.sh.
 As the name implies, it is implemented in bash and the task file is a bash script.
 Arguments and tasks are defined in bash functions which are loaded by the main task function.